-The Autumn-Winter 2020 Symposium has provisionally been postponed to Thursday, 21 May 2020.
+The Autumn-Winter 2021 Symposium date has provisionally been set to Thursday, 18 March

 The Intensive Growers Assocation

 The Intensive Growers Association (IGA) exists to promote, support and facilitate the exchange of knowledge and information relating to all forms of intensive, protected and ornamental agriculture, to the benefit of all producers, suppliers, markets and other role-players in the value chain.

 IGA organises bi-annual symposia in March and July, as well as workshops and nursery / farm visits.
 We have our roots in Kwazulu Natal, and expanding to other provinces in South Africa.
 There is no formal membership to the association at present, and the association is run by a committee on a voluntary basis.

 Furthermore, IGA is involved in student development, in the form of student awards and representing on Durban University of Technology’s advisory board of the Department of Horticulture in the Faculty of Applied Science.
 IGA also collaborates with Cedara College of Agriculture and symposia is hosted at their premises regularly.